mkotik/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is used for client side routing.
+We use this hook to change the URL triggering a change in the components that are rendered on the page.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is the process of checking that all the fields on the form have been filled in properly.

 1. In 1-2 sentences, define end to end testing.

+End to End testing is the most thorough method of testing your code.
+This method aims to replicate the scenarios that a user of the application might go through.

 ## Instructions